Time-MoE: Billion-Scale Time Series Foundation Models with Mixture of Experts: Methodology

 \subsubsection{Model Configurations and Training Details}

-Informed by the scaling laws demonstrated by Llama~\citep{dubey2024llama, touvron2023llama}, which show that a 7- or 8-billion parameter model continues to improve performance even after training on over one trillion tokens, we chose to scale \method up to 2.4 billion parameters with around 1 billion of them activated.
+Informed by the scaling laws demonstrated in \citep{dubey2024llama, touvron2023llama}, which show that a 7- or 8-billion parameter model continues to improve performance even after training on over one trillion tokens, we chose to scale \method up to 2.4 billion parameters with around 1 billion of them activated.
 This model, \ultramodel, supports inference on consumer-grade GPUs with less than 8GB of VRAM.
 We have also developed two smaller models: \basemodel, with 50 million activated parameters, and \largemodel, with 200 million activated parameters, both specifically designed for fast inference on CPU architectures.
-These streamlined models are strategically developed to ensure broader accessibility and applicability in resource-constrained environments.
 The detailed model configurations are in Table~\ref{tab:model_size}.
 Each model undergoes training for $100,000$ steps with a batch size of $1024$, where the maximum sequence length is capped at $4096$.
 This setup results in the consumption of $4$ million time points per iteration.
 We choose $ \left\{ 1,8,32,64 \right\} $ as different forecast horizons in the output projection and set the factor of the auxiliary loss $\alpha$ to $0.02$.
-For optimization, we employ the AdamW optimizer, configured with the following hyperparameters: $\text{lr}=1\mathrm{e}\text{-}{3}$, $\text{weight\_decay}=0.1$, $\beta_1=0.9$, $\beta_2=0.95$.
-A learning rate scheduler with a linear warmup over the initial $10,000$ steps followed by cosine annealing is also utilized.
-Training is conducted on 128 $\times$ NVIDIA A100-80G GPUs using BF16 precision.
+Refer to Appendix~\ref{sec:implements} for optimization details.